jessicahattig/Language-suggester-form-2.0/README.md

 ## Description

-_This portfolio exhibits my proficiency in JavaScript and Web Browsers._
+_This website is a programming language suggestor form in which users can answer the various survey questions and then get suggested a coding language to learn.
+This project exhibits my proficiency in introductory JavaScript and Web Browsers._

 ## Setup/Installation Requirements